ibm-cloud-docs/codeengine/dockerfiletips.md

 ## Dockerfile basics
 {: #dockerfile-basics}

 A Dockerfile describes how a container is built.
 Within your Dockerfile, you choose a base image that includes the necessary tools that you need during your build and runtime.
-You can copy files from a build context into the image, run commands, define the runtime behavior such as environment variables, exposed ports, and set the entrypoint – the command that is invoked when the container is started.
+You can copy files from a build context into the image, run commands, define the runtime behavior such as environment variables, exposed ports, and set the entrypoint.
+The entrypoint is set by the command that is invoked when the container is started.
 For more information about how Dockerfile instructions can be specified, see [Dockerfile reference](https://docs.docker.com/engine/reference/builder/){: external}.

 In a {{site.data.keyword.codeengineshort}} build, you define a source that points to a Git repository.
 The context that is available to the Docker build is, by default, the root directory of your Git repository.
 For example, if you have a directory that is named `src` in your repository, then you can use the `COPY` statement in the Dockerfile to copy this directory into your image.
 For example,